Back to main site

 Insult Laws

-A number of other insult laws are still at play across the continent and continue to pose risks for journalists and others critical of government.
-For example, under the Lesotho Penal Code, the crime of scandalum magnatum (offences against the royal family) is created as a separate crime to defamation, and thus remains on the statute books despite criminal defamation recently being declared unconstitutional.
-Scandalum magnatum is increasingly being used by the government of Lesotho against its detractors.(7)
+A number of other insult laws are still at play across the continent and continue to pose risks for journalists and others critical of the government.
+For example, under the Lesotho Penal Code, the crime of scandalum magnatum (offences against the royal family) is created as a separate crime from defamation and thus remains on the statute books despite criminal defamation recently being declared unconstitutional.
+Scandalum magnatum has still been used in recent years by the government of Lesotho against its detractors.(7)

 Regional courts, including the African Court on Human and People’s Rights, have increasingly argued that public officials should enjoy less protection from criticism than others.(10) Because of their status, access to the media, and power, public officials can often use their office to try to curtail freedom of expression and prosecute critics.
 Additional protections for those who criticise them may therefore be warranted, to counter this imbalance of power.
 In addition, there is a real need for those serving in public office to be open to criticism and public input.
 As the European Court of found: